Catlett Mountain Virginia Hiking Books Hiking Tips

 From:

-Park at the 200 car parking area on SR600/Nethers Rd.
+Park at the main lower parking lot on SR600/Nethers Rd.
+38.57135, -78.29359

+• Mile 2.5 - Arrive at the main easterly vista on the ridge.
+From here the trail becomes a rock scramble with narrow passages and several spots requiring hand over hand climbing.
 From the easterly vista on the ridge start up the rock scramble, with the first obstacle a 12ft deep small crack in the rock.
-Climb to the bottom and follow it out to the left.
-Continue following the blue blazes passing around to the easterly side of the ridge and through another crack where the trail meets a small cliff.
-From here, the trail will become increasingly steep going through a small cave, before reaching the minor summit where the trail turns left.
+At the bottom of the crack continue out to the left.
+Follow the blue blazes passing around the easterly side of the ridge and through another crack where the trail meets a small cliff.
+From here, the trail will become increasingly steep going through a small cave, then arriving the minor summit where the trail turns left.
 Be careful to follow the blue blazes, as there are several false trails that lead to overlooks.
+After passing around the minor northerly summit, the trail is less steep but still requires rock-hopping for most of the remaining 0.3 miles to the true summit where there are several points with 360° views.

 Byrd's Nest Area Scrambling: